Qui tam Lawyers for Whistleblowers Nationwide

-Qui tam lawsuits brought by Phillips & Cohen on behalf of whistleblowers have returned more than $11 billion to the U.S. Treasury, making it by far the top whistleblower law firm in the country.
-We have won more than $730 million in total whistleblower rewards for our clients.
+Qui tam lawsuits brought by Phillips & Cohen on behalf of whistleblowers have returned more than $11.6 billion to the U.S. Treasury, making it by far the top whistleblower law firm in the country.
+We have won more than $1 billion in total whistleblower rewards for our clients.

 Our cases were the largest components of the two biggest healthcare fraud settlements ever: GlaxoSmithKline's $3 billion settlement in 2012 and Pfizer's $2.3 billion settlement in 2009.
 We also have had whistleblower cases that resulted in record recoveries from a defense contractor in a qui tam case (Northrop Grumman - $325 million) and from a medical lab company for a faulty product (Quest Diagnostics - $302 million).

 Phillips & Cohen's lawyers have represented whistleblowers in qui tam lawsuits for nearly 25 years.
 A founding partner of the law firm worked closely with Congress to write and pass the modern-day False Claims Act and its qui tam provisions.
 Another partner is the author of a leading legal reference book on the False Claims Act and qui tam lawsuits, The False Claims Act: Fraud Against the Government," that's cited in qui tam cases and court rulings.